lo1gr/interview_questions/quant-teaser.md

 However if you view these two charts as the same then, there are only 5!, or 120 arrangements.
 Because if you lock in the relative positions there are 6 replications of A-B-C-D-E-F so take 6 x 5 x 4 x 3 x 2 x 1 and divide by 6, now you have 5 x 4 x 3 x 2 x 1 = 5! = 120.

 #Logical Reasoning Goal: The person to reach 50 first wins .
-Rules: Play with another person, say a number, and the other person can say any number upto 10 over your number.
+Rules: Play with another person, say a number, and the other person can say any number up to 10 over your number.

 Go first, and say 6, 17, 28, 39 and 50.